 Finding a registered patent practitioner

-The Office of Enrollment and Discipline (OED) maintains a register of active patent practitioners who are eligible to represent others before the United States Patent and Trademark Office (USPTO) in patent matters.
-Only registered patent attorneys and agents, and individuals granted limited recognition, may represent patent applicants before the USPTO.
+The Office of Enrollment and Discipline (OED) maintains a register of active patent practitioners who are eligible to represent others before the United States Patent and Trademark Office (USPTO) in all patent matters, or design patent matters only.
+Only registered patent attorneys and agents, and individuals granted limited recognition, may represent patent applicants before the USPTO in all patent matters, including utility, design, plant matters.
+Registered design patent attorneys and design patent agents may represent patent applicants before the USPTO in design patent matters only.
 Individuals not listed on the register are generally unable to represent others before the USPTO in patent matters.

 While OED maintains the register, the USPTO cannot aid in the selection or recommendation of an attorney or agent.
 You may also consider the services of the Law School Clinic Certification or Patent Pro Bono programs.